BWR

 • Relationships Matter: Both human and environmental interactions influence outcomes.

-• Appreciating Contrasts: Recognizing negatives helps appreciate positives. negative reasoning helps us grasp those differences.
+• Appreciating Contrasts: Recognizing negatives helps appreciate positives.
+Negative reasoning helps us grasp those differences.

-To move forward in a positive direction (positive path or journey), it is important to have that positive intention with a better understanding of what not to do that's covered under Negative reasoning.
+To move forward in a positive direction (positive path or journey), it is important to have that positive intention with a better understanding of what not to do that's covered under negative reasoning.
 Positive reasoning must start with awareness that there can be problems in our relationships with other people or the environment caused by:

 1. Ignorance: This arises from a lack of knowledge or awareness.
 When we don’t understand something, we’re often ignorant about it.
 Ignorance isn’t necessarily intentional; it’s a gap in understanding.